 We sampled a variety of balsamic vinegars aged between 15 and 30 years.
 The longer balsamic vinegar is aged the sweeter it becomes.
 The balsamic vinegars of Antica Acetaia were superior to anything I’ve previously tasted.

 If a balsamic vinegar is cheap, it’s not an authentic DOP.
-Real balsamic vinegar is carefully crafted, aged and pricey.
-For most, it’s not something to pour over a salad, but instead, drizzle over some buffalo mozzarella or ricotta cheese for a treat.
+Real balsamic vinegar is carefully crafted, aged and ranges in price from moderate to expensive.
+For most people, it’s not something to pour over a salad, but instead, drizzle over fresh buffalo mozzarella or ricotta cheese for a delicious treat.

 It was then time to tour a prosciutto factory.
 Romans invented prosciutto and began the process in winter to preserve the legs.
 The only other ingredient needed for prosciutto de Modena, aside from a back leg of a pig, is salt.